ttkb-oss/dedup/README.md

 A [patched version of du(1)](https://github.com/hohle/file_cmds/commit/6fd06e315b6213aa55516f5507cf60a869c0d599) will also ignore clones it encounters multiple times just like hard links to the same inode are ignored.
-The the patched `du` will display smaller block usage if data can be deduplicated.
+The patched `du` will display smaller block usage if data can be deduplicated.

 If you want to ensure a directory contains the same content before and after